Thadah/NSPlugins/README.md

 ## Crafting Plugin

-This plugin was made by [Cyumus Aduni](https://github.com/Cyumus/Plugins)
+This plugin was made by [Cyumus Aduni](https://github.com/Cyumus/Plugins) and later modified by Thadah Denyse

 This plugin allows players to craft items of all kinds using recipes, components or items.
 It can be used alongside the gathering plugin so that raw materials can be gotten from trees or rocks.